demisto/content/Packs/Code42/Integrations/Code42/README.md

 ### code42-download-file
 ***
-Downloads a file from Code42 servers.
+Downloads a file from Code42.

 #### Base Command